Early Bird: Save 10% on all courses! Enrol before 19th March.

 Using Optical Character Recognition (OCR), programmes such as Microsoft’s Azure can extract printed and handwritten text from images and documents in a variety of languages and writing styles, eliminating the need for time-heavy transcription.

 Image understanding allows for the extraction of meaningful information from images.
 This can be as simple as identifying a purple couch, but its use extends to medical diagnosis, factory operations and police work.

 Using spatial analysis, Azure can also determine how people move in a space in real time, to establish wait times in shops and hospitals for example, as well as establishing occupancy count and social distancing, for example.

 Major machine learning

 On a lighter note, Jain demonstrated the capabilities of Quick Draw.
 This application sees users draw an image, prompted by a suggestion, and an artificial intelligence guesses based on the accuracy (or lack thereof) of the illustration.
 It may seem frivolous, but this is the world’s largest doodling data set, and it is helping with machine learning research.

 There are also programmes and applications that can split vocals from instrumentation, as well as tools that can emulate and recreate text.
 The number of applications that stem from machine learning and artificial intelligence is only growing, and is as fascinating as it is vast.

-Want to learn more?
-You can sign up here to receive a recording of the webinar session.
-If learning more about data analytics is something that interests you, why not sign up for an online course at UCD Professional Academy today?
+If learning more about data analytics is something that interests you, why not check out our range of Data Analytics course at UCD Professional Academy today?